Philip Berk: Brendan Fraser sexual assault accusation

-In 2018, actor Brendan Fraser accused Berk of groping his genitals after a luncheon in 2003.
+In 2018, actor Brendan Fraser accused Berk of having groped his buttocks and perineum after a luncheon in 2003.
 The Hollywood Foreign Press Association commissioned an internal investigation, which concluded that while "Berk inappropriately touched Mr. Fraser, the evidence supports that it was intended to be taken as a joke and not as a sexual advance.”
 Officials asked Fraser to sign a joint statement about the matter but would not share the complete findings with him.
 Several publications and social media users interpreted that Fraser was blacklisted from Hollywood because of his accusation against Berk, which Berk denied.
-After returning to acting in The Whale in 2022, Fraser declined to attend the 2023 Golden Globe Awards ceremony due to a lack of reconciliation or apology regarding his assault accusations.
-Berk has described Fraser's account as a "total fabrication"; in his 2014 memoir, he admitted to having groped Fraser "in jest".
+After returning to acting with The Whale in 2022, Fraser declined to attend the 2023 Golden Globe Awards ceremony due to a lack of reconciliation or apology regarding his assault accusations.
+Berk has described Fraser's account as a "total fabrication"; in his 2014 memoir, he admitted to having pinched Fraser's backside "in jest".